-London Borough of Hillingdon has delegated responsibility for the management of the Pension Fund to the London Borough of Hillingdon Pensions Committee, taking into consideration the thoughts of the Pensions Board.
+London Borough of Hillingdon has delegated responsibility for the management of the Pension Fund to the London Borough of Hillingdon Pensions Committee, taking into consideration the input of the Pensions Board.
 The Committee will monitor the implementation of this Strategy on a regular basis as outlined later in this statement.

-Operationally, the communications of the Fund are undertaken partially by Surrey and partly 'in-house' within London Borough of Hillingdon.
-The London Borough of Hillingdon will also look for opportunities to work collaboratively with other Administering Authorities so as to reduce development costs and enhance the quality of information.
+Operationally, the communications of the Fund are undertaken by Hampshire County Council with the sign-off of the London Borough of Hillingdon.
+The London Borough of Hillingdon will also look for opportunities to work collaboratively with other Administering Authorities to reduce development costs and enhance the quality of information.
 This might include: